 - models that require a power cord

-The ACT Residual is graded locally and the results are sent to the Office of Admissions.
+The ACT Residual is graded locally and the results are sent to Southern Arkansas University’s Office of Admissions.

-Students with disabilities that require accommodations should contact the Office of Counseling and Testing two weeks prior to the testing date.
+Students with disabilities that require accommodations should contact the Office of Testing two-three weeks prior to the testing date at (870) 235-4145.